 Chronic Kidney Disease (CKD) is a diagnosis for which there is no cure.
 People living with CKD require accurate information and good support to live well with chronic illness.
 This can be obtained from the many staff involved in your care at your medical appointments.
-However, the challenge for renal programs is to have information and support that is directed from your perspective.
-Improving the experience of patients with kidney disease is one of LHSC’s strategic initiatives currently under development.
 The Renal Program understands the need for information that focuses on the patient experience.
-This is why we wanted to partner with you, our patients, to create a renal patient website.

 We value your feedback.
 If at any time you have concerns about your care or about our customer service, we want to hear about it.
 Our leadership team is available to discuss any issues with you – ask our staff to identify one of our leaders for you.
 Also, please feel free to reach out to us and offer your ideas and concerns.
 We are here to help.

 |Jerry Plastino |

 Dr. Andrew House

 When kidney replacement therapy becomes necessary we provide support to you around treatment choice, including: